 Today’s readings and hymns are available to download here:

-- Tickets/Reservations are not required to attend Christmas Mass in person.
-Please follow the instructions of the ushers, and observe all of the posted health precautions so that we can continue to worship together safely.
+- Please follow the instructions of the ushers, and observe all of the posted health precautions so that we can continue to worship together safely.

 - Hymnals, bulletins, and other handouts will not be available at the church.
 Please download on your phone or tablet, or bring your own missal.